Table of Contents

 Use-case 1: Amazon’s recommendation system – Their Secret to more sales

 Looking at the success of Amazon, we can see that recommendation systems do work.
-Introspecting the numbers, the company reported its sales to increase to $12.83 billion during its second fiscal quarter, up from $9.9 billion during the same time last year.
+Introspecting the numbers, the company reported its sales increased to $12.83 billion during its second fiscal quarter, up from $9.9 billion during the same time last year.

 Amazon focuses heavily on data-driven marketing and personalization.
 About 35 percent of the total revenue generated by Amazon is through their recommendation systems.
 So, what’s their strategy?